spacetelescope/jwst/docs/jwst/cube_build/main.rst

 The input data to ``cube_build`` can take a variety of forms, as listed above in :ref:`cube_build_description`.
-Because the MIRI IFUs project data from two channels onto a single detector, choices can or must be made as to which parts of the input data to use when constructing the output cube, even in the simplest case of a single input image.
+Because the MIRI IFUs project data from two channels onto a single detector, choices  must be made as to which parts of the input data to use when constructing the output cube, even in the simplest case of a single input image.